Article Citation: O.H. Aliyu, and A.A

 subscript 0 signifies the beginning steps while subscript 1 refers to the first

 iteration.
-Hence, the beginning internal force is expressed as: Where:
+Hence, the beginning internal force is expressed as: Where: is the determinant of the Jacobian used

+coordinates () (see figure 1)?
 Figure 1: shows the concept of transformation

 between isoparametric and Cartesian coordinates adapted from Stein 1993.
 The

-stress As
+stress after

 initially mentioned, there is usually a divergence of the actual true solution

-from the equilibrium solution which is why the original force vector
+from the equilibrium solution which is why the original force vector evaluated using the stress from the first iteration (as given in

 the pattern of equations (34) and (35) higher iterations can be worked out

-after the convergence of solution is attained for each lo
+after the convergence of solution is attained for each lo Where the last three steps in eqn.
+36 are usually

 performed for each integration point.